-7 billion people.
+8 billion people.
 195 countries.
 4000 cultures.
 Each day our ever-growing world faces new struggles.
-Australia, a land that celebrates multiculturalism, still faces issues of hate crime and racism.
-Globally, issues of slavery, soldiers, corruption and violence still ravage countries.
+In Australia, we face issues of equality and fairness.
+Globally, issues of slavery, child soldiers, corruption and violence still ravage countries.
 In this course, you will explore current issues that effect societies and cultures both locally and globally.
-You will examine the impact of social movements like Black Lives Matter and School Strikes for Climate.
+You will examine human rights issues that include, but aren't limited to, the use of child soldiers, manufacturing in sweatshops and genocide.
 You will pose solutions and ideas that contribute to social change, challenging the perceptions you know about the world and Australia.